DanielGronau/kopama/README.md

-# kopama
+# Kopama

 Kopama ("Kotlin Pattern Matching") provides pattern matching functionality, as known from Haskell and Scala.
 It not only supports built-in classes, but also custom classes (which requires the use of KSP).
-The project started out as an example in my book [Creative DSLs in Kotlin](https://www.amazon.com/-/de/dp/3759759866/) ([eBook](https://play.google.com/store/books/details/Daniel_Gronau_Creative_DSLs_in_Kotlin?id=ZtMZEQAAQBAJ)).
+The project started out as an example for my book [Creative DSLs in Kotlin](https://www.amazon.com/-/de/dp/3759759866/) ([eBook](https://play.google.com/store/books/details/Daniel_Gronau_Creative_DSLs_in_Kotlin?id=ZtMZEQAAQBAJ)).

 ## Introduction